saltrias/saltrias.github.io/README.md

 # saltrias.github.io

-Welcome to my github repo idk what to tell you
+Welcome to my github repo!!!!! please feel free to do anything

+### Comment guide

+please make the comments sound like youre a

+1. quarter french
+2. quarter spanish
+3. half stupid

+#### la example

+ze function is for element.GetJaElementByIddd()

 ### Contributions and whatever